Dragons appear again and again in the records of cultures around the world, as well as in their art and pottery.

 The Roman historian Cassius Dio recounted how a Roman army once killed a dragon.
 The original fragment from Book 11 of his Roman History, now lost, was repeated by John of Damascus (AD ~676–749), in his book On Dragons and Ghosts: “One day, when Regulus, a Roman consul, was fighting against Carthage, a dragon suddenly crept up and settled behind the wall of the Roman army.
 The Romans killed it by order of Regulus, skinned it and sent the hide to the Roman senate.
 When the dragon’s hide, as Dio says, was measured by order of the senate, it happened to be, amazingly, one hundred and twenty feet long, and the thickness was fitting to the length.”

 The Anglo-Saxon epic poem Beowulf describes three encounters Beowulf, king of the Geats (Gothenburg, Sweden, today), had with three creatures.
 The last one, encountered in Sweden, was a fiery flying serpent that lived underground and came out only at certain times.
 The injuries from this battle led to Beowulf’s death.

 Peru is known for dragon and dinosaur-like creatures in their pottery and other artifacts.
 For example, the Museum of the Nation displays a dragon-like dinosaur on a piece of pottery attributed to the Moche culture (AD 400–1100).

 Several petroglyphs (etchings in stone) resemble air or land dragons.
 A pictograph in San Rafael Swell is of something similar to a Pteranodon or Pterodactyl.
 One in Natural Bridges National Monument looks rather similar to a sauropod.

 Some unrelated content:

-Usually the beard growth spray is used often by a men, who wants fast beard growing.
+Usually the best beard growth product is used often by a men, who wants fast beard growing.

-If you do not know how to get rid of cat pee smell, take your time to read this content.
+If you do not know how to stop cats from peeing, take your time to read this content.